-- Number of Holdings: 13
+- Number of Holdings: 16

-- Sharpe Ratio: 0.15
+- Sharpe Ratio: 0.03

-- Beta: 1.07 (S&P Target Date 2060 TR USD)
+- Beta: 1.12 (S&P Target Date 2035 TR USD)

-- R2: 99.13 (S&P Target Date 2060 TR USD)
+- R2: 99.06 (S&P Target Date 2035 TR USD)

-- Net Assets: \$166.8 million
+- Net Assets: \$1.3 billion

 - Underlying fund expense ratios:

-Gross 0.15%
+Gross 0.10%

-- Net 0.15%
+- Net 0.10%

-- Market Cap (millions): 191142.59
+- Market Cap (millions): 183230.34

 The Fund is a "fund of funds," meaning that it seeks to achieve its objective by investing in other passively- and actively managed collective investment funds maintained by John Hancock Trust Company (JHTC) (the underlying collective investment funds) that represent a variety of major asset classes and investment styles.
 The Fund invests using an asset allocation strategy designed for investors who retired or plan to retire around the target date.
 The Trustee allocates assets among the underlying funds according to an asset allocation strategy that becomes increasingly conservative over time.
 To help reduce investment risk and volatility in the postretirement years, the asset allocation strategy will change over time according to a predetermined "glide path".
 The allocations reflected in the glide path are referred to as target allocations because they do not reflect active decisions made by the Trustee to produce an overweight or an underweight position in a particular asset class.
 Under normal circumstances, any deviation from the target allocation is not expected to be greater than plus or minus 10%.
 The Fund has a specific target allocation to the JHSVGI but, unlike other underlying investments, JHTC will have no discretion to actively deviate from the target allocations to JHSVGI shown in the Fund offering documents.
-JHTC will have no discretion to actively deviate from the target allocations to JHSVGI shown in the Fund offering documents.
-JHTC will have no discretion to actively deviate from the target allocations to JHSVGI shown in the Fund offering documents.
-JHTC will have no discretion to actively deviate from the target allocations to JHSVGI shown in the Fund offering documents.
-JHTC will have no discretion to actively deviate from the target allocations to JHSVGI guaranteed interest rate (as of January 1, 2025) is 3.50%.
+JHSVGI guaranteed interest rate (as of January 1, 2025) is 3.50%.

-Crediting Rate is set on January 1 and July 1 of each year.
-If the weighted value of certain indexes changes by more than 2%, John Hancock reserves the right to reset the creditin
+Crediting Rate is set on January 1 and July 1 of each year, If the weighted value of certain indexes changes by more than 2%, John Hancock reserves the right to reset the crediting rate on October 1 or April 1.
+Crediting Rate is set in advance and is guaranteed by John Hancock Life Insurance Company (USA) and will not be less than 1%.

 ^{} The Net expense ratio shown is for the underlying fund and reflects any fee waivers or expense reimbursements and is subject to change.
-Please refer to the underlying prospectus or offering documents for additional information.^A
+Please refer to the underlying prospectus or offering documents for additional information.